-- Securities with market value

 - Stated at market value based on market prices as of the closing date of the fiscal year under review.
 (Valuation gains or losses are directly included in a component of net assets.
 The cost of securities sold is calculated using the moving-average method.)

-Securities with no market value
+- Shares that do not have a market value

 - Mainly stated at cost using the moving-average method.

 - (2) Derivatives

-Stated at market value.
+- Stated at market value.

-(3) Inventories
+- (3) Inventories